alizeeeupherte/Alizee-s-portfolio/README.md

 I had the opportunity to follow the construction of the new ENS scientific school in Paris Saclay with the agency RPBW.

-Here is my professional experience as a model maker at Jacques Ferrier Architecture office.
+Here is my professional experience as a model maker at [Jacques-Ferrier-Architecture](https://alizeeeupherte.github.io/Jacques-Ferrier-Architecture/).
-This [Professional-experiences](https://alizeeeupherte.github.io/Professional-experiences/) was all about explorations of materials for tenders.
+This professional experience  was all about explorations of materials for tenders.